skytreader/flask-fire/STYLE_GUIDE.markdown

 ### SQLAlchemy

-Always explicitly name foreign key constraints so that they are easily refered to in migrations.
+Always explicitly name foreign key constraints so that they are easily referred to in migrations.

+When declaring columns, explicitly specify both `default` and `server_default`.
+The difference is that `default` is the value _Python_ automagically encounters while `server_default` is the value _the database_ automagically sets.